telefonicaid/kafnus/doc/04_docker.md

 ## 📁 File Structure

-All Docker-related files are located in the `docker/` directory:
+Most of Docker-related files are located in the `docker/` directory:

 ```plaintext
 docker/